 On the other side of the spectrum, though, display advertising technology has advanced to the point where ad networks can leverage data and machine learning to offer advertisers more effective targeting strategies and consumers more relevant ads.

 Ad networks like Google Display Network and Facebook's Audience Network are the leaders in the banner ad renaissance.
 They can display your ads to the right target audience at the right place and time.
 And if you want more control of your advertising, they'll let you decide where to place your ads.
 Below, we'll cover each ad networks' features and targeting capabilities:

-Google Display Network
+1. Google Display Network

 You can also build new audiences by targeting people who are most likely to be interested in your product or service and remarket website visitors just by importing a list of their contact information.

-Facebook's Audience Network
+2. Facebook's Audience Network

-Brands can place native ads, banner ads, full-screen ads, in-stream video ads, and rewarded video ads (watch this video ad to get more tokens!) on the network's websites and apps that their Facebook audience frequently visits.
+Brands can place native ads, banner ads, full-screen ads, in-stream video ads, and rewarded video ads (for example, "Watch this video ad to get more tokens!") on the network's websites and apps that their Facebook audience frequently visits.